SharePoint/sp-dev-docs/docs/declarative-customization/view-gallery-formatting.md

 ### formatter

 JSON object that defines the layout of cards.
 The schema of this JSON object is identical to the schema of a column format (and that of rowFormatter).
-For details on this schema and its capabilities, see the [Formatting detailed syntax reference](./formatting-syntax-reference.md).
+For details on this schema and its capabilities, see the [Formatting syntax reference](./formatting-syntax-reference.md).

 ### groupProps